 Don’t let this short hike fool you.
-It has a steep uphill for your leg workout, a plenty of boulders to climb and explore and have fun and a beautiful scenery.
+It has a steep uphill for your leg workout, plenty of boulders to climb and explore and have fun and beautiful scenery.

 The trail begins one mile east of Big Bear Dam on Hwy 18.
 I found parking easily near the trailhead on Big Bear Blvd on that Monday morning.
 There is a small brown sign right before the Big Bear Lake city limit sign on the south side of Hwy 18.

 The trail is well-marked and well-maintained as you can see.